openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 This all leads on to how long I have left of my GSoC, which by my count is 5 weeks(!) of
       GSoC Time,but I would like to stick to the soft pencils down date as much as possible so the final week can be spent ensuring everything works properly.
-I want to look at the addition of QML after I™ve integrated some Cloud Sync aspects as I think this would be a really excellent feature to have.
+I want to look at the addition of QML after Iâ€™ve integrated some Cloud Sync aspects as I think this would be a really excellent feature to have.

-Here™s a screenshot of the ToDo List on OS X Lion (Which also shows that nothing has to be
+Hereâ€™s a screenshot of the ToDo List on OS X Lion (Which also shows that nothing has to be
-      done to Entomologist™s code base to make it compatible):
+      done to Entomologistâ€™s code base to make it compatible):

 ![](http://redache.files.wordpress.com/2011/07/screen-shot-2011-07-23-at-02-21-41.png)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼

 ### ![Header Picture](http://saigkill.homelinux.net/images/Suse_Box.png)Distribution

+â€œ

         [Andreas
           Jaeger: Factory Progress 2011-07-18](http://lizards.opensuse.org/2011/07/18/factory-progress-2011-07-18/)

-I™ve noticed the following changes that might interest people using and developing
+Iâ€™ve noticed the following changes that might interest people using and developing
         openSUSE Factory:

 **Package changes**